-Through the tumultuous richness of Goethe's culture, the influence of Winckelmann is always discernible, as the strong, regulative under-current of a clear, antique motive.
+[185] Through the tumultuous richness of Goethe's culture, the influence of Winckelmann is always discernible, as the strong, regulative under-current of a clear, antique motive.
 "One learns nothing from him," he says to Eckermann, "but one becomes something."
-If we ask what the secret of this influence was, Goethe himself will tell us--elasticity, wholeness, intellectual integrity.
+If we ask what the secret of this influence was, Goethe himself will tell us--wholeness, unity with one's self, intellectual integrity.
 And yet these expressions, because they fit Goethe, with his universal culture, so well, seem hardly to describe the narrow, exclusive interest of Winckelmann.
 Doubtless Winckelmann's perfection is a narrow perfection: his feverish nursing of the one motive of his life is a contrast to Goethe's various energy.
 But what affected Goethe, what instructed him and ministered to his culture, was the integrity, the truth to its type, of the given force.
-The development of his force was the single interest of Winckelmann, unembarrassed by anything else in him.
+The development of this force was the single interest of Winckelmann, unembarrassed by anything else in him.
 Other interests, practical or intellectual, those slighter talents and motives not supreme, which in most men are the waste part of nature, and drain away their vitality, he plucked out and cast from him.
 The protracted longing of his youth is not a vague, romantic longing: he knows what he longs for, what he wills.
 Within its severe limits his enthusiasm burns like lava.
-"You know," says Lavater, speaking of Winckelmann's countenance, "that I consider ardour and indifference by no means incompatible in the same character.
+"You know," says Lavater, speaking of Winckelmann's countenance, "that I consider ardour and indifference by no means incompatible in the [186] same character.
 If ever there was a striking instance of that union, it is in the countenance before us."
 "A lowly childhood," says Goethe, "insufficient instruction in youth, broken, distracted studies in early manhood, the burden of school-keeping!
-He was thirty years old before he enjoyed a single favour of fortune: but as soon as he had attained to an adequate condition of freedom, he appears before us consummate and entire, complete in the
+He was thirty years old before he enjoyed a single favour of fortune: but so soon as he had attained to an adequate condition of freedom, he appears before us consummate and entire, complete in the ancient sense."

 But his hair is turning grey, and he has not yet reached the south.
-The Saxon court had become Roman Catholic, and the way to favour at Dresden was through Romish ecclesiastics.
-Probably the thought of a profession of the Romish religion was not new to Winckelmann.
+The Saxon court had become Roman Catholic, and the way to favour at Dresden was through Roman ecclesiastics.
+Probably the thought of a profession of the papal religion was not new to Winckelmann.
 At one time he had thought of begging his way to Rome, from cloister to cloister, under the pretence of a disposition to change his faith.
-In 1751, the papal nuncio, Archinto, was one of the visitors at Noethenitz.
-He suggested Rome as the fitting stage for Winckelmann's attainments, and held out the hope of a place in the papal library.
-Cardinal Passionei, charmed with Winckelmann's beautiful Greek writing, was ready to play the part of Maecenas, on condition that the necessary change should be made.
+In 1751, the papal nuncio, Archinto, was one of the visitors at Nähenitz.
+He suggested Rome as the fitting stage for Winckelmann's accomplishments, and held out the hope of a place in the Pope's library.
+Cardinal Passionei, charmed with Winckelmann's beautiful Greek writing, was ready to play the part of Maecenas, if the indispensable change were made.
 Winckelmann accepted the bribe, and visited the nuncio at Dresden.
-Unquiet still at the word "profession," not without a struggle, he joined the Romish Church, July the 11th, 1754.
+Unquiet still at the word "profession," not without a struggle, he joined the Roman Church, July the 11th, 1754.